Centre for Alternative Technology: Visitor centre

 In 2023, the CAT announced that financial pressures had forced it to stop admitting walk-up day visitors, although it would continue to hold group visits and other events and courses.

 Education

 The centre offers a range of short courses which are between a day and a week in length.
 Some of these courses are offered to the general public while others are accredited courses for professionals.
 CAT is involved with school education through training teachers, producing materials and offering special tours and materials on site.

-The Centre includes a Graduate School of the Environment.
-It offers postgraduate courses in renewable energy, architecture and environmental studies.

-Since 2008, the centre has run a Professional Diploma in Architecture course in Advanced Environmental and Energy Studies, which allows students to obtain an accredited Part II architectural qualification.
+The centre also offers postgraduate courses through their Graduate School of the Environment and validated by either the University of East London or Liverpool John Moores University.
+Courses include a Master in Sustainable Architecture part II, and Masters and postgraduate courses on Sustainability and Adaptation, Sustainability in Energy Provision and Demand Management, Green Building, Sustainable Food and Natural Resources, Sustainability and Ecology, and Sustainability and Behaviour Change.

 Wales Institute for Sustainable Education

 In summer 2010, CAT inaugurated the Wales Institute for Sustainable Education (WISE), a large educational building designed as a case study of sustainable architecture.
 The building contains a lecture theatre and accommodation and demonstrates ecological building principles such as passive solar building design and heat recovery ventilation as well as low-impact building materials such as wood, hemp, lime and rammed earth.
 The external walls of the building are made from 500mm thick hempcrete, whereas the lecture theatre has 7.2m high walls made from 320t of rammed earth.

 A building management system is used to monitor a wide variety of parameters inside the building, providing data for research projects by CAT's sustainable architecture students.
 The building is used for teaching postgraduate degrees and short courses and is also available as a conference venue and exhibition space.

 In 2010 the WISE building was awarded the first place in The Daily Telegraphs list of Top 10 Buildings 2010 and came fourth in The Guardians Top 10 list of buildings for 2010.
 It received a Royal Institute of British Architects (RIBA) Award in 2011.